raycast/extensions/extensions/betterzip/README.md

 **TODO:** More commands

-- Compress With Presets
+- Compress Files With Presets
-- Extract With Presets
+- Extract Files With Presets